amith7319/Tomcat-Ubuntu20/README.md

 # Tomcat-Ubuntu20
-This script installs Apache Tomacat, Postgress, PgAdmin, and Java to Deploy java application on Ubuntu server
+This script installs Apache, Apache Tomcat, Postgress, PgAdmin, and Java to Deploy java based web applications on Ubuntu server